-- 11a) Incidents include: - 11a1) Incorrect execution of event procedures, by officials or competitors. - 11a2) Interference or facility interruptions (e.g. power failure, emergency alarm activation). - 11a3) Equipment malfunction. - 11b) If an incident occurs, the WCA Delegate determines an impartial and appropriate course of action.

-• 11d) If the WCA Regulations are not fully clear or if the incident is not covered by the WCA Regulations, then the WCA Delegate must make a decision based on fair sportsmanship (also see Regulation 11e3).

-• 11e) If an incident occurs during an attempt, the WCA Delegate may grant a competitor an extra attempt, replacing the attempt during which the incident occurred.
+- 11a) Incidents include: - 11a1) Incorrect execution of event procedures, by officials or competitors. - 11a2) Interference or facility interruptions (e.g. power failure, emergency alarm activation). - 11a3) Equipment malfunction. - 11b) If an incident occurs, the WCA Delegate determines an impartial and appropriate course of action. - 11d) If the WCA Regulations are not fully clear or if the incident is not covered by the WCA Regulations, then the WCA Delegate must make a decision based on fair sportsmanship (also see Regulation 11e3). - 11e) If an incident occurs during an attempt, the WCA Delegate may grant a competitor an extra attempt, replacing the attempt during which the incident occurred.
 The competitor must appeal verbally or in writing to the judge and WCA Delegate at the time of the incident, before finishing the original attempt, to be eligible for an extra attempt.
-An appeal does not guarantee the competitor an extra attempt.

-- 11e1) If a competitor is granted an extra attempt, the extra attempt must be scrambled using a different scramble sequence.
-This scramble sequence must be generated using a current official version of an official WCA scramble program (see Regulation 4f). - 11e2) If a competitor is granted an extra attempt, the extra attempt should be done right after the attempt that caused it, and must replace the original regularly numbered attempt. - 11e3) If it is unclear whether an incident should result in an extra attempt, the competitor may be granted a provisional extra attempt that will be used only if it is later found that an extra attempt was appropriate (e.g. by a decision of the WRC).

-• 11f) Decisions about an incident may be supported with video or photographic analysis, at the discretion of the WCA Delegate.
+An appeal does not guarantee the competitor an extra attempt. - 11e1) If a competitor is granted an extra attempt, the extra attempt must be scrambled using a different scramble sequence.
+This scramble sequence must be generated using a current official version of an official WCA scramble program (see Regulation 4f). - 11e2) If a competitor is granted an extra attempt, the extra attempt should be done right after the attempt that caused it, and must replace the original regularly numbered attempt. - 11e3) If it is unclear whether an incident should result in an extra attempt, the competitor may be granted a provisional extra attempt that will be used only if it is later found that an extra attempt was appropriate (e.g. by a decision of the WRC). - 11f) Decisions about an incident may be supported with video or photographic analysis, at the discretion of the WCA Delegate. - 11g) The WCA Delegate must ensure that copies of the Regulations and Guidelines are available (e.g. printed, digital, or accessible via internet) to consult for any incidents.